Wave-induced drift in third-order deep-water theory: Multichromatic waves

-An example of a wave train with such an amplitude spectrum is shown in Figure \ref{fig:Focused-wave-linear-particle-paths}(a), where we have chosen $10$ equidistant modes between $k_1=1$ and $k_{10}=4$ 1/m, $k_p=2.5$, $A=0.03$ and $\sigma=0.55.$ The focusing location is chosen to be $(x_0,t_0)=(0,0)$, and the focus occurs at a crest.
+An example of a wave train with such an amplitude spectrum is shown in Figure \ref{fig:Focused-wave-group-surface-and-pp}(a), where we have chosen $10$ equidistant modes between $k_1=1$ and $k_{10}=2$ 1/m, $k_p=1.5$, $A=0.04$ and $\sigma=0.18.$ The focusing location is chosen to be $(x_0,t_0)=(0,0)$, and the focus occurs at a crest.
+Following \cite{blaser2025increased} we define

-In order to more clearly visualise the behaviour of the particles the curves in Figure \ref{fig:Focused-wave-linear-particle-paths} have been coloured with a time-varying gradient.
-Comparing panels (a) and (b) we observe that a particle at $(x_0,z_0)=(0,0)$ at time $t=-8$ initially undergoes very little motion.
-Panel (c) shows that its horizontal position is effectively constant at $x=0$ until nearly $t=-4$ s, as is its vertical position (not shown).
-As the group passes the particle moves with the wave motion, before settling at a new horizontal position close to $x=1.5$ m.

-At greater depth the particle motion from the linear wave group is shown in Figure \ref{fig:Focused-wave-linear-particle-paths}(d)--(e) where $z_0=-3$ m.
-Here the particle seems very nearly to return to its initial position along a spiraling trajectory shown in panel (d), with nearly vanishing forward drift, as expected from our discussion of monochromatic and bichromatic waves.